 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Purdue University College of Pharmacy and MCM Education.
 Purdue University is accredited by the ACCME to provide continuing medical education for physicians.

 Purdue University designates this enduring material for a maximum of 1.0 AMA PRA Category 1 Credit™.

 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Commercial Support Statements

-This activity is supported by an educational grants from Boehringer Ingelheim.
+This activity is supported by an educational grant from Boehringer Ingelheim Pharmaceuticals, Inc.

 - Computer Requirements: Minimum System Requirements: • Pentium III, 600 MHz or Equivalent Processor • 512 MB of RAM • Windows XP, Vista, or 7 • Mac OS X • 800x600 Monitor Resolution • 16-bit Color • 16 bit Sound Card with Speakers

 * Review the activity